joes0451/SDKManager/ReadMe.txt

 For listing, installing and updating packages, you can choose the Channel source in config.properties.

+AVDs:

-In order for the AVDs to work, you should look over the "system-images.." packages and select the ones you want to use when creating AVDs to run with the Emulator.
+In order for the AVDs to work, you should look over the "system-images;.." packages and select the ones you want to use when creating AVDs to run with the Emulator.

+When you are selecting system-images packages for AVDs, check that the 'system-images' directory has both 'kernel-qemu' and 'kernel-ranchu' files.
+If it only has 'kernel-qemu' you can try to download the 'google_apis' version which will usually have both.
+This gives it a better chance of launching.

 After you check the "Accept licenses" checkbox, licenses will automatically be accepted, and when an AVD is created